 Refer to your Husqvarna operating manual for all the safety feature provided on your zero turn.
 Make sure they are operating correctly.
-This includes making sure the mower will not start with the mower deck engaged, without the brake set and without levers in the neutral position.
+This includes making sure the mower will not start with the mower deck engaged, without the brake set and without levers in the open/outward position.

 The operator’s presence control system must also be tested to ensure the mower shuts off when the mower deck is engaged and the operator is not in the seat or the parking brake is not engaged when the operator leave the seat.